 Visit us at Trinity College Dublin

-The TCD Open Day is due to take place on Saturday 10 December 2016.
-The School of Medicine will be present and it will be a great chance to meet with current students, academic staff and see the facilities.
-There will be a number of informative talks taking place as well as Clinical Skills demonstrations throughout the day.
+The TCD Open Day takes place every December, pleae check the College website for further details.
+The School of Medicine presents and it is a great chance to meet with current students, academic staff and see the facilities.
+There are a number of informative talks as well as Clinical Skills demonstrations throughout the day.

 HPAT – Ireland